vicross615/frontend-homework/README.md

 ### Branching

-Firstly, I developed a Javascript structure after that I add Typescript to the project same as the main structure.
-The branching like below:

 - `Main` - ✨ Typescript structure (Last change of Typescript branch merge to Main branch)
 - `feature/ts-structure` - ✨ Typescript structure
 - `feature/js-structure` - ✨ Javascript structure

 ### BEM

-I use BEM methodology with SCSS format to create reusable components for this task.
+BEM is used for methodology with SCSS format to create reusable components for this task.
 I follow the structure developed in the dummy files.

 ### Husky

-I use Husky for git hook pre-commit to format all code with Prettier.
+Husky is used for git hook pre-commit to format all code with Prettier.

 ### Prettier